Skip to Content

 We chose the middle option, which provided great photo opportunities and enough activity to make us very hungry for lunch.

-kids love running and climbing on the paths around arthur's seat.
+Kids love running and climbing on the paths around arthur's seat.

 Note: Nearly 9YO enjoyed the ample opportunities to rock climb and scramble around.
 But all the paths have cliffs that are not always obvious.
 We had to remind her a few times to be mindful of the edge.
 Keep very young children and dogs close at hand.